matoruru/polybar-adapta-theme/README.md

 ### Package update monitor

-It is very good features.
+It is very good feature I think.
 You can get whether there is some package updates or not.
 If you can see **"smile" and 0**, there is **no package updates**.
 In the opposite, **"frown (not smile)" and greater than 0**, there is **some package updates**.

 | Some packages need update | Or not |